MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/replaceasforeignkey.md

 |contactAtFK|
 |contactAtType|

-__**NOTE:**__ in this case the attribute `contactAtFK` holds a foreign key to email, phone or social.
+__**NOTE:**__ in this case the attribute, `contactAtFK` holds a foreign key to email, phone or social.
 We also used a [AddTypeAttribute](addtypeattribute.md) operation to create an attribute that is used to specify which entity `contactAtFK` is pointing to per-record.
 Adding the type attribute is not required, but useful.